brannala/BA3/doc/BA3Manual.md

 ### 5.2 Adjustment of mixing parameters

-The acceptance rates for proposed changes to parameters 1, 3 and 4 in the above list (mi- gration rates, allele frequencies and inbreeding coefﬁcients, respectively) can be adjusted by changing the values of the respective mixing parameters.
+The acceptance rates for proposed changes to parameters 1, 3 and 4 in the above list (migration rates, allele frequencies and inbreeding coefﬁcients, respectively) can be adjusted by changing the values of the respective mixing parameters.
 If the acceptance rate is too high, the chain does not mix well, often proposing values very near the current value (which are accepted) and failing to adequately explore the state space.
 If the acceptance rate is too low the chain rarely accepts the proposed moves which are too different from the current value – this also causes poor mixing.
-Empirical analyses suggest that an ac- ceptance rate between 20% and 60% is optimal.
-In the above example, the acceptance rate for proposed changes to migration rate is about 31 % which is adequate.
-However, the ac- ceptance rates for proposed changes to the allele frequencies and inbreeding coefﬁcients are 66% and 76% respectively, which are both a bit high.
-One can decrease the accep- tance rate by proposing larger moves (or increase the rate by proposing smaller ones).
-In this case, we want to decrease the acceptance rate so we will try increasing the proposal step size for the mixing parameters associated with proposed moves of both the allele fre- quencies and inbreeding coefﬁcients.
+Empirical analyses suggest that an acceptance rate between 20% and 60% is optimal.
+In the above example, the acceptance rate for proposed changes to migration rate is about 31% which is adequate.
+However, the acceptance rates for proposed changes to the allele frequencies and inbreeding coefﬁcients are 66% and 76% respectively, which are both a bit high.
+One can decrease the acceptance rate by proposing larger moves (or increase the rate by proposing smaller ones).
+In this case, we want to decrease the acceptance rate so we will try increasing the proposal step size for the mixing parameters associated with proposed moves of both the allele frequencies and inbreeding coefﬁcients.
 The default values of all the mixing parameters are 0.10.
 We will try increasing the proposal step length to 0.30 for both these proposals.
 Stop the program by typing Control-C in the terminal, then start it again using the following command options: